Jason Wilsher-Mills

 Jason Wilsher-Mills is a digital artist from Wakefield West Yorkshire.
 He now lives in Sleaford in Lincolnshire, England.
-His work uses sculpture, Augmented-Reality, 3D Printing, murals, cinematography, portraiture and painting.
+His work uses sculpture, augmented reality, 3D Printing, murals, cinematography, portraiture and painting.
 In 2015, he was featured at the Museum of Islamic art in Doha, Qatar, and in 2020 he received the Adam Reynolds Award.

 Disability

 Wilsher-Mills has chronic polyneuropathy, and chronic fatigue syndrome which he has lived with since the age of eleven, resulting in hospitalisation.
-These conditions affect his mobility and left him paralysed him from the neck down for five years.
-The polyneuropathy is progressive, also affecting his immune system, which forced him to self-isolate during the 2020–present Coronavirus pandemic.
+These conditions affect his mobility and left him paralysed from the neck down for five years.
+The polyneuropathy is progressive, also affecting his immune system, which forced him to self-isolate during the COVID-19 pandemic.
 His tendons have also been damaged, which makes drawing difficult.
-Before the Covid outbreak, he was set to show his work at the Tate Art Museum.
+Before the Covid outbreak, he was set to show his work at the Tate.

 When he was twelve, his brother took him to see Jaws on a weekend release from the hospital.
 They were refused entry to the cinema, as the manager deemed Mills a "fire-hazard", due to his wheelchair.
 Prior to 1995, access to public places was not legally guaranteed to disabled people.
 Mills recalls this is the first time he was made to feel different.
 He would later create two banners in 2015, for the Houses of Parliament.
 One commemorated the Disability Discrimination Act: he specifically requested this commission as he himself has lived through the effects of the Act and has seen the real life changes.
-While the other banner marked 800 years since the Magna Carta.
+While the other banner marked 800 years since Magna Carta.